• Skip to primary navigation

 🧊 Suitable for freezing?

-Place any leftover rice into microwaveable tubs with lids and stash them away in the freezer.
+Place any leftover rice into microwaveable tubs with lids and place them in the freezer for up to 3 months.

-You can reheat pilau rice straight from frozen, in the microwaveable tubs.
-Just make sure the rice is hot all the way through before serving.
-I usually give it a shake in the tub and pop it back in the microwave for a few more minutes, to ensure it reaches an even temperature throughout.
+You can reheat pilau rice straight from the freezer in the microwaveable tubs.
+Just make sure the rice is hot all the way through before serving it.

 Chicken curry and rice